What's On This Page

 Limonene in foods

-One of the best ways for your body to get the benefits of limonenes is by consuming over 60 percent of the crucial nutrient.
-To reap the powerful benefits, you should seriously consider eating foods that are abundant in limonene.
+One of the best ways for your body to benefit from limonenes is by consuming over 60 per cent of the crucial nutrient.
+To reap the powerful benefits, you should seriously consider eating foods abundant in limonene.

 Limonene-rich foods include:

 Lemons and oranges.
 Yes, lemons and oranges don’t just give you great health benefits, but they’re also great sources of limonene.
-Lemons have the highest limonene levels of other citrus fruits, and they’re hard to beat.
-As long as you have pure organic lemons or organically grown organic lemons, you’ll be able to reap all of the benefits.
+Lemons have the highest limonene levels of other citrus fruits and are hard to beat.
+As long as you have pure organic lemons or organically grown organic lemons, you’ll reap all the benefits.

 Limes.
 Lime juice is another great source of limonene that offers many health benefits.
 One benefit is that it can help prevent the growth of harmful bacteria inside your mouth.
 Besides, it aids in digestion and boosts energy production.